easolhq/easolhq.github.io/docs/reference/tags/package_availability_tag/index.md

 ### adult_acount
-The number of guests used to look up the package availability. e.g If passed "3", the package avaialabilty tag will use return avaialability information based on whether the package has enough stock to acommodate 3 guests on the given `start_date` and `start_time`
+The number of guests used to look up the package availability. e.g If passed "3", the package avaialabilty tag will use return avaialability information based on whether the package has enough stock to accommodate 3 guests on the given `start_date` and `start_time`

 ### start_date
 The date the package used to look up the package availability.